happydroid-ai/HD_arduino_mcp2515/README.md

 - SPI Interface up to 10 MHz
 - Standard (11 bit) and extended (29 bit) data and remote frames
 - Two receive buffers with prioritized message storage

+>**[NOTE]** - This is a fork of [autowp's MCP2515 library](https://github.com/autowp/arduino-mcp2515) so we can add so we can alter some functionality, mainly:
+> - Make read/write registers public for diagnostics
+> - Add public function to enable One-shot mode

 **Contents:**
 * [Hardware](#hardware)